GreiffLab/immuneSIM/README.md

 ========

 The goal of the immuneSIM simulation is to in silico generate human and mouse B- and T-cell repertoires with user-defined properties to provide the user with custom native or aberrant immune receptor sequence repertoires to benchmark their repertoire analysis tools.
-The simulation algorithm implements an in-silico VDJ recombination process with on-the-go annotation of the generated sequences and if enabled by the user somatic hypermutation (SHM) and motif implantation.
+The simulation algorithm implements an in silico VDJ recombination process with on-the-go annotation of the generated sequences and if enabled by the user somatic hypermutation (SHM) and motif implantation.
 With a wide range of user-modifiable parameters, a uniquely diverse set of repertoires can be created.
 The parameters include: Clone count distribution, Germline Gene Usage, Insertion and Deletion Occurrence, SHM likelihood and Motif Implantation.

 Documentation: https://immuneSIM.readthedocs.io

-Paper at biorXiv: tba
+Publication at biorXiv: tba

 Prerequisites